Performance Optimization & Memory Management for State Machines

 Set reasonable concurrency limits to prevent queue buildup:

-// Limit concurrent operations to match your processing capacity
+// Limit concurrent operations to match your processing capacityconst stimulation = cns.stimulate(signal, {concurrency: 10 // Prevents queue from growing unbounded}); -

 Avoid storing large arrays or nested objects in context.
 Use external storage (DB, cache) and reference by ID.